bgiesing/brandongiesing.com/content/earnings.md

 <p class="note">All earnings are my own on most sites.
 The only sites I have active referrals on currently are InstaGC, Swagbucks, and FreeBitcoin</p>

 ## 2018 Earnings
-<p class="note">Like last year, I'm continuing to use a spreadsheet to auto-update earnings here.
+> Like last year, I'm continuing to use a spreadsheet to auto-update earnings here.
 This year I added the Summary tab (which also shows expense categories) to the public embed.
-I'm still keeping the specific expenses private however.</p>
+I'm still keeping the specific expenses private however.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTGXXvdC_nt8zmAEXwdY0Xkxgb1liubRD9PvFVdiEKUh5T3otyIU7clCEV50PnuA47MaqjSkQvOJbQe/pubhtml?gid=636621524&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height="480px" class="lazyload"></iframe>

 ## 2017 Earnings
-<p class="note">Starting April 2017, I'm now tracking earnings each month instead of All-Time like I was doing.
-I went back to get 99.99% of earnings from January to now before I started tracking but it might be slightly inaccurate for earnings before then cause I might have missed stuff.</p>
+> Starting April 2017, I'm now tracking earnings each month instead of All-Time like I was doing.
+I went back to get 99.99% of earnings from January to now before I started tracking but it might be slightly inaccurate for earnings before then cause I might have missed stuff.

-<p class="warning">Since it's updated live from a Google Sheet I use to track Income and Expenses, it also contains any Income I receive including non-Beermoney earnings.
-99% of Earnings are from Beermoney however.</p>
+> Since it's updated live from a Google Sheet I use to track Income and Expenses, it also contains any Income I receive including non-Beermoney earnings.
+99% of Earnings are from Beermoney however.

 <iframe src="https://docs.google.com/spreadsheets/d/1OWhIacVX-3vljYiWP_IF0NCGQ5Af8unj9hv7e4eRD7g/pubhtml?gid=636621524&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height="480px" class="lazyload"></iframe>

 <p><span><h2><a href="#hsnjrs" id="4_arrows" class="arrows" onclick="expand_collapse('4');">&#9660</a>  Pre-2017 Earnings Archive</h2></span>
 <div id="4" style="display:none;"><p>

-<p class="note">April 2017 Update: The previous All-Time Earnings below includes anything from August 24th, 2016 to March 3rd, 2017 and won't be updated due to how hard it was to maintain.
-Instead I'll track earnings per month each year and combine each year.</p>
+> April 2017 Update: The previous All-Time Earnings below includes anything from August 24th, 2016 to March 3rd, 2017 and won't be updated due to how hard it was to maintain.
+Instead I'll track earnings per month each year and combine each year.

-<p class="warning">Some of the things (like Google Opinion and Microsoft Rewards) I did before then.
+> Some of the things (like Google Opinion and Microsoft Rewards) I did before then.
 If a site above isn't here, it's because I don't include most sites that haven't paid out yet as I primarily track this via the cashouts I received, not the point balances.
 One exception is if the site tells me it in dollar value instead of points as it's easy to calculate it.
-I will say if it hasn't paid yet.</p>
+I will say if it hasn't paid yet.

 ### Current
 #### Videos